 We had a city tour last night and covered much of the same ground today on a “hop on-hop off” bus.
 We fidgeted driving around, our minds drifitng to another place...preparing for our journey home.
 We are packing....as always, with bittersweet feelings.

 Turkey, Greece, Israel, Egypt, Jordan, Oman and United Arab Emerites...seven countries, 10 ports of call, 24 days and 17 portraits drawn.
-I am certain I exhausted the internet using close to 8,000 minutes....how did I have time to vacation?!?!
+I am certain I exhausted the internet using close to 8,000 minutes writing a newsletter for a civic group at home....how did I have time to vacation?!?!

-Regent Seven Seas Cruises did a stellar job of “delivering,” in every possible way.
+Regent did a stellar job of “delivering,” in every possible way.
 We always felt safe, well-fed, entertained and cared for by lovely people who gave us impeccable service.
-It's been a joy to return to the Voyager.
+It's been a joy to return to this ship.